10,000 Resolved Triples from Gaia: Empirical Constraints on Triple Star Populations: Properties of Resolved Triples

 \subsubsection{Triple White Dwarfs}

+White dwarf triples offer an opportunity to study the outcomes of long-term triple dynamics with mass loss and stellar evolution, some of which may even be progenitors of double degenerate Type Ia supernovae \citep[e.g.,][]{Katz12, Toonen18, Shariat23}.
 Two of the high-confidence ($\mathcal{R_{\rm triple}}<0.1$) sources are triple white dwarfs.
 The primary stars in these three systems are Gaia DR3 261249666477351552 and Gaia DR3 4190499986125543168.
-White dwarf triples offer an opportunity to study the outcomes of long-term triple dynamics with mass loss and stellar evolution, some of which may even be progenitors of double degenerate Type Ia supernovae \citep[e.g.,][]{Katz12, Toonen18, Shariat23}.

 The first system is a newly identified resolved WD triple where all three stars lie on the bottom of the WD branch on the {\it Gaia} CMD.
 The inner binary projected separation is $170$~au, and the tertiary is $6500$~au away from the inner binary.
-The components are Gaia DR3 261249666477351552, 261249670772776832, and 261249636413169920.
+The components are Gaia DR3 261249666477351552, 261249670772776832, and 261249636413169920\footnote{\citet{Heintz22} previously identified this system as a candidate triple but excluded it from their final sample due to one component being classified as spurious.
+In contrast, our analysis confirms that all three components are physically associated, with a chance alignment probability of $4.7\times10^{-4}$.}.
 A Pan-STARRS image of this system with displayed proper motion vectors is presented in the bottom left of Figure \ref{fig:triple_images}.

 The other resolved triple WD in our sample (with primary component 4190499986125543168) was previously identified with {\it Gaia} DR2 \citep{Perpinya19_resolvedtripWD}.
 This system contains three WDs, each with mass $\approx0.6~{\rm M_\odot}$ and inner (outer) separation of $303$ ($6400$) au \citep{Perpinya19_resolvedtripWD}.
 The inner (outer) separation we derive from {\it Gaia} DR3 is $301$ au ($6102$ au), which is not too different from the DR2 measurements.